alvaroyurrita/Construct-Themes-Showcase/README.md

 ![Other Components Example](Images/Other.png)

-# Observations found while working on this projects
+# Observations made while working on this projects

 ## Slider Advanced Ticks